 For the last four years the Trump administration has rolled back environmental regulations and blocked policies that would create jobs, save Americans money, and reduce carbon pollution.
 Joe Biden and his campaign have promised to do the opposite and put America on a path to net-zero emissions by 2050.

-Given that buildings contribute roughly a quarter of emissions in the United States, getting Americans to switch to heat pumps, LED lighting, hybrid water heaters (or tankless water heaters where hybrids aren’t possible), will be essential.
+Given that buildings contribute roughly a quarter of emissions in the United States, getting Americans to upgrade their home insulation and switch to heat pumps, LED lighting, hybrid water heaters (or tankless water heaters where hybrids aren’t possible), will be essential.

 But how much could a Biden administration achieve given Republican opposition to environmental policy in Congress and a likely 6-3 conservative Supreme Court?
 And how would their plan to address the climate crisis differ from the plans laid out in the Green New Deal?
 In this report we sought to answer those two questions, with a focus on building sector emissions (35% of total US emissions).